TanStack/router/docs/src/pages/tools/devtools.md

 ### Options

-Use these options to style the dev tools.
+Use these options to style the devtools.

 - `style: StyleObject`
   - The standard React style object used to style a component with inline styles